matinocosty/matinocosty/README.md

 - 👋 Hi, I'm Mateusz 🇵🇱
 - 🌱 I’m currently learning :))
 - ✅ MOOC.FI JAVA I & II
+- ✅ CS50X
-- 🧑‍💻 CS50 FINAL PROJECT in progress
+- 🧑‍💻 Spring in progress

 <!---
 matinocosty/matinocosty is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.